4mbl/config/README.md

 Each template is versioned separately.
 The versioning scheme is: `major.minor.patch`

 * `major` - Major overhaul of the template.
-Rarely used.
+Major changes to upstream templates warrant a major version on the inheriting templates.
 * `minor` - Breaking changes to the template.
 * `patch` - Non-breaking changes to the template.